ShivanshVij/OmegaVRGlove/README.md

-# fast-gpio
+# OmegaVRGlove
-Edited version of fast-gpio, provides access to RCTiming via c++ code.
+Includes a heavily modified version of Onion IoT's fast-gpio library, provides access to RCTiming via c++ code.
 Writes directly to hw registers, all other functionality has been removed.

-# usage

-    fast-gpio <gpio> <gpio>

-Examples:

-    fast-gpio 19 19 //Lets you read from pin 19
+Added functionality to interface with Omega IoT Computer's shift registers to measure and record analog input from bend sensors through digital GPIO pins.

+Implemented statistics logging functionality to keep track of usage and to help debug errors at a hardware level.